operand/agency/README.md

 `agency` is focused on the problems surrounding agent integration, and can be thought of as an application framework for creating agent integrated systems.

-So more likely you would use LangChain or other libraries for defining agent behavior, and rely on `agency` to provide the connective fabric for bringing custom agent applications together in a way where you can observe, control and ensure safety.
+More likely you would use LangChain or other libraries for defining agent behavior, and rely on `agency` to provide the connective fabric for bringing custom agent applications together in a way where you can observe, control and ensure safety.

-So, `agency` is a more general framework intended to support agent development and to ultimately enable agents to freely act and safely integrate with anything.
+So `agency` is a smaller but more general framework intended to support agent development and to ultimately enable agents to freely act and safely integrate with anything.

 ## What are some known limitations or issues?